-Latin American Politics; Comparative Politics; state-society relations; military roles; natural resource conflict; security privatization; and theories of organization.
+Latin American Politics; Comparative Politics; military roles; natural resource conflict; security privatization; and theories of organization.

 Maiah Jaskoski (Ph.D. in Political Science, University of California, Berkeley, 2008) is Assistant Professor of National Security Affairs.
 She specializes in state-society relations in Latin America.

 In other work, Jaskoski has contributed to the conceptualization and measurement of civilian control of the armed forces in post-transition settings.
-In the realm of security privatization, she has analyzed the direct capture of the state security apparatus by the private sector, studying how private mining and hydrocarbon companies procure military security services by paying off local military units in Latin America, Africa, and Southeast Asia.
+She has also analyzed the direct capture of the state security apparatus by the private sector, studying how private mining and hydrocarbon companies procure military security services by paying off local military units in Latin America, Africa, and Southeast Asia.
 Her current research on this type of security privatization shifts the focus from national armed forces as security suppliers, to multinational corporations as security consumers, on the demand side.

-Jaskoski is launching a new project on another dimension of conflict in extractive industries: why some popular mobilizations surrounding extraction escalate and trigger technical oversight and even the halting of projects, whereas in other cases limited conflict focuses on compensation.
-To help answer this question, she is investigating institutions that structure community participation during the approval process for new mining and hydrocarbons projects, the stage at which popular opposition is most likely to prevent project development.
+Jaskoski’s current book project examines another dimension of conflict in extractive industries: why some popular mobilizations surrounding extraction escalate and trigger technical oversight and even the halting of projects, whereas in other cases limited conflict focuses on compensation.
+To help answer this question, she is investigating (1) structural characteristics of mining and hydrocarbon projects and (2) institutions governing community participation during the project approval stage.

-Jaskoski is also leading a book project on borders and borderlands in the Americas with two colleagues.
+Jaskoski’s collaborative work includes Borders and Borderlands in the Americas: Conflicts and Harmonies, under review with a university press.
 She is coeditor, coauthor of the volume’s introduction and conclusion, and sole author of a chapter on how Colombian insurgents have powerfully defined and enforced the Colombia-Ecuador borderline.

-- Military Politics and Democracy in the Andes.
-Baltimore: Johns Hopkins University Press, 2013.
+- Jaskoski, Maiah.
+2013.
+Military Politics and Democracy in the Andes.
+Baltimore: Johns Hopkins University Press.

-- “Civilian Control of the Armed Forces in Democratic Latin America: Military Prerogatives, Contestation, and Mission Performance in Peru.”
-Armed Forces & Society 38, no. 1 (January 2012): 70–91.
+- Jaskoski, Maiah.
+2012.
+“Civilian Control of the Armed Forces in Democratic Latin America: Military Prerogatives, Contestation, and Mission Performance in Peru.”
+Armed Forces and Society 38, no. 1 (January): 70–91.